Bourne, Massachusetts: Roadways

 The largest highways in Bourne are Massachusetts Route 3, U.S. Route 6, Massachusetts Route 25 and Massachusetts Route 28.
 Routes 6 and 28 enter the town concurrently from Wareham, bypassing Buzzards Bay to the north.
 At the Buzzards Bay Rotary, the two routes split.
 Route 6 goes straight ahead and assumes its old alignment as a four-lane highway along the north side of the Cape Cod Canal, going through the village of Bournedale before becoming the Mid-Cape Highway, a four-lane limited-access highway beginning at the western approach to the Sagamore Bridge.
-Sandwich Road, the road parallel to Route 6 running along the south side of the canal, was formerly signed as Route 6W.
+Sandwich Road, the road perpendicular to Route 6 running along the south side of the canal, was formerly signed as Route 6W.
 Currently it is an unsigned two-lane state highway that is used as an alternative to Route 6.
 Sandwich Road becomes Massachusetts Route 6A east of the intersection with Cranberry Highway, a road that acts as a connector between Route 6A and Route 6 eastbound prior to the approach of the Sagamore Bridge.
 Route 28 splits off at the Buzzards Bay Rotary as a ramp headed to the Bourne Bridge and Route 25.
 Route 25's terminus is just prior to the northern approach of the Bourne Bridge where the highway continues as Route 28 south.
 At the southern end of the bridge is the Bourne Rotary, where Sandwich Road intersects.
 Route 28 continues past the rotary as a four-lane divided highway, officially known as McArthur Boulevard.
 At the Otis Rotary, the intersection with the road leading to the main gate to Otis Air Force Base, Route 28A spurs off and heads towards Woods Hole in Falmouth.
 It is at this point that the highway goes from being a surface road to a true limited-access highway.
 Route 3, also known as the Pilgrims Highway, ends at the junction of Route 6, just prior to the Sagamore Bridge.
 Up until 2006, the intersection was a rotary, which caused daily traffic nightmares during the busy summer tourist season.
 The rotary was removed in 2007.